robert-beeching/fitbit-webapp-front-end/README.md

 This project is work in progress.
 There is much functionality yet to be added, and refactoring of code.
 Some todo's are:

+- Implement state management module such as Redux as application grows in complexity
 - Real time notifications to user using an SMS api, perhaps for updates during the week of progress vs average / benchmark
 - Testing
 - More analysis, graphs, tables for data.